GalacticNX/guide/docs/user_guide/emummc/launching_cfw.md

 ### Launching the Homebrew Menu

 You will now be able to launch the Homebrew Menu by opening the album or by holding the R button while launching any game (including demos/cartridges), or application (e.g. Youtube/Hulu).
 If R is not held, the game or application will launch like normal.
+Here is how to copy an app to emuMMC to use this feature:
+	1. Copy the Nintendo folder on the root of your microSD card to the backup location on your computer.
+	2. Reinsert the microSD card back into the console and boot normally (without hekate and RCM).
+	3. Open the Nintendo eShop applet and download YouTube.
+	4. Turn off the console and reinsert the microSD card back into your computer.
+	5. Copy the Nintendo folder to the emuMMC/RAW1/Nintendo folder, selecting the merge or overwrite option when prompted.
+	6. Delete the Nintendo folder from the root of the microSD card.
+	7. Copy the other Nintendo folder (the backup you just made) back to the root of the microSD card.
+	8. Reinsert the microSD card and boot into Galactic.

 !!! warning "A note about using the album for the Homebrew Menu"
     - Using the album for the Homebrew Menu instead of a game or application has several limitations, including but not limited to: a smaller amount of available memory (RAM), as well as being unable to launch a full-featured web browser.
 It is strongly recommended to launch homebrew through applications or games instead.
 If your games don't show up as "installed" on your switch, copy the contents of the `Nintendo` folder from the root of the sd card to the `emummc/RAW1/Nintendo` folder

 !!! tip "Adding new applications"
-    - Place homebrew applications (`.nro` files) into the `switch` folder on your SD card.
+    - Place homebrew applications (`.nro` files) into the `switch` folder on your SD card, or download new homebrew right from the console via the "HB App Store" in `hbmenu`

 &nbsp;